maamari/lares/README.md

 | ROUGE Score | Evaluation (Summarization) | [W04-1013](https://aclanthology.org/W04-1013.pdf) |
 | BERT Score | Evaluation (Rephrasing) | [1904.09675](https://arxiv.org/pdf/1904.09675.pdf) |

-In addition, we suggest the use of the following datasets.
-The choice of dataset was informed by benchmark setters such as the General Language Understanding Evaluation (GLUE) benchmark when possible.
+We suggest the use of the following datasets and benchmarks, but allow complete flexibility in choice of dataset.

 | Dataset | Application | Reference |
 |---------|-------------|-----------|